Call of the Night: Manga

-Call of the Night is written and illustrated by Kotoyama, his second manga series after Dagashi Kashi.
+Written and illustrated by Kotoyama, Call of the Night was serialized in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday from August 28, 2019, to January 24, 2024.
 Kotoyama named the series after the song of the same name by Creepy Nuts, which later became the ending theme song for the anime adaptation.
-It started in Shogakukan's shōnen manga magazine Weekly Shōnen Sunday on August 28, 2019, and finished on January 24, 2024.
-Shogakukan has collected its chapters in 20 tankōbon volumes, released from November 18, 2019, to March 18, 2024.
+Shogakukan collected its chapters in 20 tankōbon volumes, released from November 18, 2019, to March 18, 2024.

 On July 3, 2020, Viz Media announced an English release of the manga in North America.
 They released the volumes from April 13, 2021, to June 10, 2025.
 On May 9, 2023, Viz Media launched their Viz Manga digital manga service, with the series' chapters receiving simultaneous English publication in North America as they were released in Japan.

 A short story series, titled Call of the Night: Paradise Arc (よふかしのうた-楽園編-, Yofukashi no Uta: Rakuen-hen), was serialized in Weekly Shōnen Sunday from July 2 to August 27, 2025.
 The collected volume was released on September 30, 2025.
+Viz Media has licensed it and the volume is set to release on December 8, 2026.